Stynne-tes-A/Stynne-tes-A/README.md

 - 🌱 I’m currently learning:MERN Stack development
 - 📫 How to reach me:stynne.mernstack@gmail.com
 - 😄 Pronouns:he/his
-- ⚡ Fun fact:I love to code lol
+- ⚡ Fun fact:I love to code lmao

 <!---
 Stynne-tes-A/Stynne-tes-A is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.